Reginald St. Johnston

 Sir Thomas Reginald St. Johnston KCMG (8 June 1881 – 29 August 1950) was a British colonial administrator, physician, author and British Army officer.

+Early life

+St. Johnston was the son of Edward Cocks Johnston (1853–1921) and Edith Mary Johnston (née Moore, 1856–1883).
+He spent the majority of his secondary school years at Cheltenham College, his final year of schooling was spent at Elizabeth College, Guernsey.

-St. Johnston was the son of Edward Cocks Johnston.
-He was educated at Cheltenham College and the University of Birmingham, before studying law at Middle Temple and medicine at Westminster Hospital.
+He attend the University of Birmingham, before studying law at Middle Temple and medicine at Westminster Hospital.
 He became a Member of the Royal College of Surgeons and a Licentiate of the Royal College of Physicians.

+Career

-He worked briefly for the Local Government Board in 1906 before joining the Colonial Service the following year.
+St. Johnston worked briefly for the Local Government Board in 1906 before joining the Colonial Service the following year.